200-HOUR

 Attend all the scheduled weekend immersions; noting your hours in your provided tracking log (And we all get sick or obligations come up with the family, so there are plenty of make-up hours/options)

-One Teach-out session to your peers/group: (there will be plenty of prep and practice time to support you)
+One teach-out session to your peers/group: (there will be plenty of prep and practice time to support you)

 Pass your final exam: books and notes can be used.
-Once you pass, turn in all homework, and calculate your logged training hours, your certification will be presented during your graduation ceremony.
+Once you pass, turn in all homework, and calculate your logged training hours, your certification will be presented during your graduation ceremony

 Develop a stable sādhanā: daily practice inclusive of your rituals/routines to develop, sustain, and nourish your well-being